What is a learning disability?

 This Reasonable adjustment form can be used to support this work.

-Stopping the over-medication of people with a learning disability, autism or both (STOMP)
+Stopping the over-medication for people with a learning disability, autism or both (STOMP)

 STOMP aims to:

-- Improve the quality of life of people with a learning disability, autism or both of any age
+- Improve the quality of life of adults with a learning disability or autism

 - Make sure people only receive psychotropic medication for the right reasons and in the right amount